Study Abroad Program Overview

 - participate in community field service with the relief organization Ritinjali in a rural setting

 - undertake a case study on a topic of your choice, explore gender studies, local traditions and social practices, or support activities that empower women and children.

-The first four weeks are spent on Jawaharlal Nehru University campus in Delhi, the nation's largest city and national capital.
+The first four weeks are spent in Delhi, the nation's largest city and national capital.
 The final two weeks are spent in community service in Rajasthan, known for historic palaces, religious pilgrimages, national parks and wildlife reserves.

 Students attend classes with international and/or host country students.